There are some changes to your Canada PRO deposits this year.

 Ontario Energy and Property Tax Credit (OEPTC)

-The Ontario Energy and Property Tax Credit helps low- to moderate-income residents of Ontario cover some of the costs of property taxes and the sales taxes on energy.
+The Ontario Energy and Property Tax Credit helps low- to moderate-income residents of Ontario cover some of the costs of property taxes and sales taxes on energy.

 Ontario Sales Tax Credit (OSTC)